Nathan Healy

 08

-We’ve mapped every solar installation across America to show you something exciting: your Dayton neighbors are embracing clean energy!
-Explore this interactive map to discover which communities have made the switch to solar.
+We’ve mapped every solar installation across the United States to help you explore which Dayton neighborhoods are embracing clean energy.
+Click any hexagon to discover how many homes in that area have made the switch to solar.

 09